YugabyteDB was created to achieve a number of design goals.

 READ COMMITTED is the default isolation level in PostgreSQL and YSQL.
 If

-READ COMMITTED is mapped to Read Committed of YugabyteDB's transactional layer (i.e., a statement will see all rows that are committed before it begins).
-But, by default
+READ COMMITTED is mapped to Read Committed of YugabyteDB's transactional layer (that is, a statement sees all rows that are committed before it begins).
+However, by default

-yb_enable_read_committed_isolation=false and in this case Read Committed of YugabyteDB's transactional layer maps to Snapshot Isolation.
-Essentially this boils down to the fact that Snapshot Isolation is the default in YSQL.
+yb_enable_read_committed_isolation=false and in this case Read Committed of YugabyteDB's transactional layer maps to Snapshot isolation, thus making Snapshot isolation default in YSQL.

 YugabyteDB does not reinvent data client APIs.
-It is wire-compatible with existing APIs and extends functionality.
-The following APIs are supported.
+The two supported APIs are YSQL and YCQL.
+They are compatible with existing APIs and extend their functionality.

-New changes do not break existing PostgreSQL functionality
+New changes to YSQL do not break existing PostgreSQL functionality.

 - All data types

 - Joins (inner join, outer join, full outer join, cross join, natural join)